kunalkhanx/website-forms-manager/TASKS.md

 - Print button for form-data
 - Download pdf for form-data
 - User avatar upload
+- Create View for user
+- Create View for form
+- Create View for field
+- Add remove token option for user

+# Completed Tasks
 - Redirect to update page after submit any form

-# Completed Tasks
 - Designed & added new logo
 - Display image on form-data show page
 - Add file upload feature on api